sindresorhus/term-img/readme.md

 > Display images in iTerm

-You probably want the higher-level [terminal-image](https://github.com/sindresorhus/terminal-image) module for displaying your images.
+You probably want the higher-level [`terminal-image`](https://github.com/sindresorhus/terminal-image) package for displaying your images.

 ![](screenshot.jpg)